keyan-m/cardano-account/README.md

 match the stored hash in the datum.

-With this solution, users can utilize all the password management solutions already existing, and therefore offers an easier onboarding solution for less experienced users.
+With this solution, users can utilize all the password management solutions already existing, and therefore offers a smoother onboarding process for less experienced users.

 ## Compromises and Issues